Keep stock at required levels in a retail environment

 Core ideas you must understand for this topic

-• Customer service: Understanding how to greet customers, identify their needs, handle complaints, and ensure a positive shopping experience, which is central to retail success.
+• Customer service: Understanding how to greet customers, identify their needs, and handle queries or complaints professionally.

-• Teamwork and communication: Working effectively with colleagues, following instructions from supervisors, and communicating clearly with customers and team members to ensure smooth store operations.
+• Teamwork and communication: Working effectively with colleagues, following instructions, and sharing information to ensure smooth store operations.

 Learning Objectives